Greenway Facts

 Since retiring, Tony has taught courses in the Lifelong Learning programs at SSU and Dominican University and organized five group trips to Cuba.
 He is also active in the North Bay Organizing Project, the North Bay Jobs for Justice and volunteers at the Redwood Empire Food Bank.

-After discovering the Southeast Greenway Campaign, Tony volunteered to promote “this great opportunity to create a green corridor for safe walking and biking, recreation and community gardens.”
+Tony’s work with the Southeast Greenway Campaign focuses on community outreach and promoting “this great opportunity to create a green corridor for safe walking and biking, recreation and community gardens.”